sebastianangermund/home_service/django_web_server/home_server/README.md

     * Stores the data in (separate? time series?) database.
     * Has a graphics function (in template? trough api?).

-DOING
+## DOING

-* [THINGS] Set up a webserver to fake arduino response during testing
-* [THINGS] Each app should have its own service and receiver file

-DONE
+## DONE

-* [ARDUINO] All ESP’s should be identified with the ID generated when creating its thing.
+* [ARDUINO] All ESP-arduino pairs should be identified with the UUID generated when creating its thing.
 * [SERVICE] Return response to things from communication
-* [ARDUINO] Setup authentication in ESP (keep ID secret)
+* [ARDUINO] Setup authentication in ESP (keep UUID secret)
     * Test opening up port on router to allow non local requests
 * [API] Use SessionAuthentication
 * Fix external power supply for ESP
+* [THINGS] Set up a mock webserver to fake arduino response during testing
+* [THINGS] Each app should have its own service and receiver file